 “The partnership between UMass Chan Medical School and Lahey is an incredibly unique opportunity to leverage the ‘learning health system’,” says Lahey President Susan Moffatt-Bruce, MD, PhD.
 “The combination of UMass Chan’s education and academic acumen and Lahey’s clinical laboratory environment will help improve outcomes continuously.”

-Lahey’s collaborative culture and multispecialty, holistic, patient-centered care model will be key elements of every student’s education and trainingmade possible in part thanks to a generous gift from Lahey supporters to establish the Lead@Lahey Education Fund in honor of Joseph C. Corkery, MD, former Chair of the Department of Internal Medicine and Chief Medical Officer for Philanthropy.
+Lahey’s collaborative culture and multispecialty, holistic, patient-centered care model will be key elements of every student’s education and training—made possible in part thanks to a generous gift from Lahey supporters to establish the Lead@Lahey Education Fund in honor of Joseph C. Corkery, MD, former Chair of the Department of Internal Medicine and Chief Medical Officer for Philanthropy.
 As a representative for Lahey on the UMass Chan–Lahey admissions committee, Corkery stresses that UMass Chan–Lahey is different from other medical schools and will serve as a model going forward.
 “Our program will not only train great physicians but encourage their passion to take on some of the most pressing, complex challenges in medicine, providing the core competencies and skillset as leaders and experiential learners to do so,” says Corkery.
 “UMass Chan–Lahey is opening up the pathway to leadership and the breadth of opportunities available to early-career physicians through individual mentorship, hands-on training, and intensive leadership development programming.”

 Looking ahead, training the community’s next generation of healthcare leaders is a critical and exciting need, and one which we are grateful that Lahey supporters have been eager to contribute to.
 For Lahey President’s Council Member and longtime Lahey supporter Chris Nelson, contributing to the LEAD@Lahey Education Fund was a natural fit.
-“Supporting the UMass Chan–Lahey regional medical school campus is an investment in the future and chance to help shape the future of care, continuing Lahey’s history of providing a positive patient experience and ensuring that open-minded, patient-driven model of care is part of students’ education,” says Chris.
+“Supporting the UMass Chan–Lahey regional medical school campus is an investment in the future and chance to help shape the future of care, continuing Lahey’s history of providing a positive patient experience and ensuring that open-minded, patient-driven model of care is part of students’ education,” says Nelson.

 Philanthropic support is vital to ensure that UMass Chan–Lahey graduates are successful in today’s complex healthcare field.
-“When I walk into Lahey, even if I haven’t been there in a while, it always feels just like home to me,” says Chris.
+“When I walk into Lahey, even if I haven’t been there in a while, it always feels just like home to me,” says Nelson.
 “This program will allow Lahey to train the next generation and share its unique brand of care, so more people can feel this way.
-I am proud to do my part in helping pay it forward and to be a part of this effort.
+I am proud to do my part in helping pay it forward and to be a part of this effort.”

 Give to UMass Chan–Lahey today.
 Select Lead@Lahey Education Fund from the gift designation dropdown menu.